UsmanHashimov/exam-mailchimp-project/README.md

 ## Project Overview

 This project is a mockup of a Mailchimp email campaign page.
-It's designed to showcase frontend development skills, including responsive design, HTML and CSS basics.
+It's designed to showcase frontend development skills, including HTML and CSS basics.